Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

 - Ontogeny/Nurture believe that most of the information that shapes the mind comes from the external world.
 - Both views are ill conceived as they assume that information for the structure of an organism exists prior to construction (either in genes or the external world).
 - The relationship between the genotype and its resulting phenotype is much more dynamic and flexible than assumed.
-- Constructivism: the relationship between the initial state and the final product can only be understood by considering the progressive construction of information.
+- *Constructivism*: the relationship between the initial state and the final product can only be understood by considering the progressive construction of information.
 - There is no aspect of development that can be said to be strictly genetic.
 ![Table 1.1](table1-1.png)
 - We can use artificial neural networks (ANN) to model the development of neural circuits.